We hope you enjoy reading this article.

 Augmented Healthcare

-Artificial intelligence can largely make healthcare services efficient.
+Artificial intelligence makes healthcare services efficient greatly.
 Intelligent telehealth can help in providing timely medical care to patients.
-Digital healthcare infrastructure connects hospitals, clinics, healthcare professionals, and patients through sensors and smart devices.

 IoT-connected devices monitor users’ health conditions like heart rate, sleeping pattern, etc., and at the same time alert the healthcare providers in case of abnormal conditions.